Opening of the mouth ceremony: The ceremony in literature

 It is which strengthens the heart of the two lords, the perfume.

+The ceremony in music

+The 13th track on the 2002 album Geogaddi by Scottish electronic duo band Boards of Canada is called Opening The Mouth, a direct reference to the ritual, with the rituals thematics complimenting the ominous feeling produced by the track and album overall.

 Connections with Psalm 51

 Parallels between the Opening of the Mouth and Psalm 51 have been noted.
 The parallels include: